ripdrive/ripdrive/Contribution Guidelines.md

 - **Be Consistent**: Follow the existing structure and conventions.
 Consistency makes navigation easier for everyone.
 - **Link Sources**: If you’re referencing other existing material, provide proper links using Obsidian's internal link format: `[[Example Link]]`
 - **Respect the Lore**: Our universe has its rules and lore.
 Ensure your contributions align with the established canon.

-> [!TIP]
-> If you have questions, ideas, or want to discuss anything related to The Rip Drive Project, feel free to open an issue or join our community discussions.